uranian throne

 Do I believe this rubbish?
 Not yet.
 Rally, old thoughts of mine!
 Throw yourselves at the foul invader -

+The cloud locally densified around her.
 It grew redder as it pressed in upon her.
 The enemy's assumptions squeezed harder upon her thoughts.
-She held out for some seconds, by clinging to an insight: namely that the stuff couldn't be unlimited, that only so much of it could be available, that while it densified around her it must rarify elsewhere...
+She held out for some seconds, by clinging to an insight: the stuff couldn't possibly be unlimited; only so much of it could be available; while it densified around her it must rarify elsewhere...
 Dempelath could not employ more than he had!
-It could not be limitless -
+Repeat, it could not be limitless -

 Then - advised the next ripple - why fear it?
 Why not co-operate, why not help him?
 Look up, see the remains of the man who fired the shot that killed Daon Sunwa; the murderer's head adorns the Justice Tree; what better justice could you desire?
-Ripple, ripple, get the multitude to eat out of your hand.
-Give them their show.
+Ripple, ripple, get the multitude to eat out of your hand; give them their show.
 Smevedem killed Sunwa for the wrong reason, out of a swirly grab for the limelight, which shows he thought himself better than the common people, and so he deserved to die; or else, Smevedem killed Sunwa for the right reason, which is that the Glomb ordered him to do it and then to pay the penalty, so that he is privileged to die.
 Pick either route.
 What matters is the conclusion.

 She must wait, though.
 Wait, while Dempelath made sure of doing a really thorough, skilful job of satisfying the people.
 Yes, she must understand, and be patient.
 In this affair of state, quite a performance was required.
 More red mist around her meant less for the crowd.
 That, in turn, meant that some parts of the crowd grew restive, less convinced... and although those parts could be given more of the red convincells, the re-allocation could only be carried out at the cost of lessening the hold upon other areas.
 Maybe lessening the hold upon Hyala herself....
 Of course, she could be executed by force at any time.
 But it was the Glomb's preference to win all the way.
 He preferred to convince his entire public that all was for the best.
 To possess that total power was far better than merely to terrorise a crowd.
 Only a lesser ruler would need to drag noisy, struggling martyrs to their doom.